HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk1-and-2.md

 In Exploring Starts, we explore every initial state-action pair of a policy.
 To do this, we must be able to set the start state, which may not always be possible.
 After the first action, we follow the policy.

-We specify that the episodes start in a state–action pair, and that every pair has a nonzero probability of being selected as the start.
+We specify that the episodes start in a state–action pair, and that every pair has a non-zero probability of being selected as the start.
 This guarantees that all state–action pairs will be visited an infinite number of times in the limit of an infinite number of episodes.
 We call this the assumption of exploring starts.
 By the law of large numbers, the average action values will converge on their expected value.

 ![wk2-exploring-starts-pseudocode.png](wk2-exploring-starts-pseudocode.png)